wojciechmarek/wojciechmarek/README.md

 - 🏛️ I’m working as a front-end web developer.
 - 📚 I’m currently learning how to design UIs and user experiences.
 - 💞️ I’m interested in everything colorful and well-designed.
-- 👀 I’m looking to collaborate on software that will change to world 🌎.
+- 👀 I’m looking to collaborate on software that will change the world 🌎.
 - 🙈 I'm dreaming to check that the earth is round ✈️.
 - 📫 Reach me on [LinkedIn](https://www.linkedin.com/in/wojciech-marek/).